Farm to School Month

 October is National Farm to School Month, a time to celebrate connections all over the country between schools and local food.
 Whether you are a foodservice professional, a farmer, a teacher, or a food-loving family, you can celebrate and get involved.

-Farm to School Month is right around the corner.
+Farm to School Month is here.
 Get the resources you need for a successful celebration.

 Download the postcard to the right or create your own with these files: